Sometimes, all we need is to say yes.

 • Simple – It could be straight or slightly curved bore

 • Buoyancy – Add a floater to avoid losing your snorkel.
-Also check it means of attaching it to your mask.o
+Also, check what it means to attach it to your mask.o

 Freediving Fins

-There are 3 different types of blade for the freediving fins:
+There are 3 different types of blades for the freediving fins:

 • Plastic – Durable and Affordable.
 Good for beginners.